tareena/tareena.github.io/_pages/teaching.md

 ### Georgia State University

-- ECON 4350 - Economics of Poverty & Public Policy (Fall 2018)
+- ECON 4350 - Economics of Poverty and Public Policy (Fall 2018)
 - ECON 4950 - Econometrics and Applications (Fall 2017)

 ### Lahore School of Economics